Alex Verdugo Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- His last appearance was on Thursday against the New York Mets, when the lefty threw six scoreless innings while allowing seven hits.
+- His most recent time out was on Thursday against the New York Mets, when the right-hander threw eight scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.